dviralfi/RecipeConverter/README.md

 # RecipeConverter
-Recipe Converter website for bakers and foodies.
+Automatic Recipe Converter website for bakers and foodies.